ssh031010/My-First-Repository/README.md

 # My-First-Repository
-This is my firsst repository!
+This is my first repository!
 C++ / Java Main